alesanchezr/vibe-coding-planet/memory-bank/building-with-clicks.md

      - Creates a new game automatically when cooldown ends
      - Uses Supabase service role key for secure access

 6.3.
-Set up Vercel cron job:
+Set up Vercel cron job: (✅ COMPLETE)
    - Configure `vercel.json` with a cron job that runs every minute
    - Schedule the cron job to call the `/api/updateGameState` endpoint
    - Ensure proper authentication using environment variables

 6.4.
-Implement game state synchronization using Supabase's real-time functionality:
+Implement game state synchronization using Supabase's real-time functionality: (✅ COMPLETE)
+   - The GameQueueManager (src/network/game-queue-manager.js) already implements:
-   - Subscribe to changes in the GameQueue table
+     - Subscription to changes in the GameQueue table
+     - Tracking of current game state
+     - Methods for calculating remaining time
+     - Event handlers for game state changes
+   - The NetworkManager (src/network/network-manager.js) already integrates with GameQueueManager:
+     - Initializes the GameQueueManager during startup
-   - Update local game state based on server state
+     - Sets up event handlers for game state changes
-   - Ensure timer synchronization across all clients
-   - Handle player reconnections by fetching current game state
+     - Provides methods to access game state and time information

 6.5.
-Implement state change event handlers:
+Implement state change event handlers: (🔄 IN PROGRESS)
    - Waiting → Active: Automatically after waiting period expires
    - Active → Ended: When time expires
    - Active → Victory: When a rocket completes
    - Victory → Cooldown: Immediately after victory is declared
    - Cooldown → Ended + New Game: When cooldown timer expires

+**Next Steps**: Verify that the real-time game state synchronization is working correctly by testing with multiple browsers.
+Implement the Game class to respond to game state changes by updating the UI and game behavior accordingly.

 **Testing**: Open multiple browser windows and verify that game state changes are synchronized across all clients.
 Test reconnection by refreshing a browser during an active game and confirming it rejoins with the correct game state and timer.
 Verify that state transitions occur automatically without manual intervention.